MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/windows-11-apis-for-audio-processing-objects.md

     wil::com_ptr_nothrow<IPropertyStore> m_userStore;
     wil::com_ptr_nothrow<IPropertyStore> m_volatileStore;

     // Each APO has its own private collection of properties.
-The collection is dentified through a
+The collection is identified through a
     // a property store context GUID, which is defined below and in the audio driver INF file. const GUID m_propertyStoreContext = ...;
 };